 Pills in the Afternoon

 Henry Fool are that rarest of things, a contemporary UK progressive act who don't want to be Marillion or It Bites.
 At long bloody last.
 Put together by No-Man mainman Tim Bowness, they mix various influences together, coming on like a sort of Floyd/Radiohead thing with extra added ambient textures.
-Thankfully, Henry Fool is a million miles away from the whole British neo-prog thing, and is all the better for it, being probably the most 'out there' release on Malcolm Parker's Cyclops label.
-It's also an album that's ping-ponged between this page and the 'Sampledelica!' section, eventually finding its way back here again, for reasons detailed below.
+Thankfully, Henry Fool is a million miles away from the whole British neo-prog thing and is all the better for it, being probably the most 'out there' release on Malcolm Parker's Cyclops label, although it's unlikely to upset either your dinner party guests or your prog mates (in the unlikely event of your having both).
+It's also an album that's ping-ponged between this page and the 'Samples' section, eventually finding its way back here again, for reasons detailed below.

 Well, it's taken Henry Fool twelve years to follow up their debut, 2013's ironically-titled Men Singing being a very different release.
 Multiple short tracks?
 Gone.
 Vocals?
 Gone.
 Radiohead influence?
 Long gone.
 Instead, we get four long instrumental tracks in a proggy jazz fusion vein, every bit as good as anything else I've heard in the (admittedly limited) field recently and probably better than most.
 Highlights?
 For this listener, the fat Moog Taurus all over opener Everyone In Sweden and closer Chic Hippo, the nearest the album gets to 'prog'.
 Jarrod Gosling (I Monster, Skywatchers) plays his own M400, although some Vintage Key samples were apparently recorded before his arrival.
 Anyway, we get an upfront string part and (sampled?) flutes on Everyone In Sweden and strings and choirs on the title track, the shorter My Favourite Zombie Dream and Chic Hippo, featuring particularly overt choirs.